FlorentCLMichel/learning_with_ai/ZKP.md

 ### The Trusted Setup Risk ("Toxic Waste")

-The major drawback of non-transparent setups is the security risk associated with the secret $\tau$ (the "toxic waste"):
+The major drawback of non-transparent setups is the security risk associated with the secret $\tau$ (the “toxic waste”):

-* **Risk:** If a malicious party retains and uses the secret $\tau$ that generated the CRS, they could potentially forge valid proofs for false statements ($x \notin L$) without knowing the actual witness ($w$).
-This would break the Soundness of the system.
+* **Risk:** If a malicious party retains and uses the secret $\tau$ that generated the CRS, they could potentially forge valid proofs for false statements ($x \notin L$) and/or without knowing the actual witness ($w$).
+This would break the Soundness/Knowledge Soundness of the system.

 * **Mitigation:** To ensure the secret is destroyed, the setup is performed through a Multi-Party Computation (MPC) Ceremony.